nanraizen/quintsea-css/README.md

     })();
 </script>
 ```
-There are three ways to switch between light and dark mode
+There are three ways to switch between light and dark mode.
 ```html
 <!-- set a specific theme -->
 <button data-theme-trigger="dark">Dark</button>